-Geologically, the East is one of the oldest parts of Iceland, featuring colorful rock formations and semi-precious stones, making it a paradise for both specialists and casual visitors.
-The region is known for its fog banks that can drift in from the sea, creating a mystical atmosphere as they hover along the coastline or rest against the slopes before suddenly vanishing.
+Geologically, the East is one of the oldest parts of Iceland, and this, together with its colourful rock forms and semi-precious stones, makes it a paradise for specialists and the less scientifically-minded alike.
+Typical for the region are the fog banks which can suddenly, but softly drift in from the sea, sometimes staying just off the coastline, or resting at different levels up against the slopes, before suddenly disappearing.

 Attractions